-How to Get a Green Card in the U.S. Through Marriage
+How to Get a Marriage Green Card in the United States

-How to Get a Green Card If Married to a U.S. Citizen
+How to Get a Green Card If Your Spouse is a U.S. Citizen

 I recently went through the entire USCIS adjustment of status process with my spouse.
 As much as we were excited to get married and start our life together, obtaining a green card or permanent residency in the U.S. was a detailed, stressful, and lengthy process.
 But knowing what to expect and what to do helps immensely.

 Here is what you need to know about applying for your green card or permanent residency if you are married to a U.S. citizen:

 How to Apply for a Green Card in the U.S.

 - How Did You Enter?
 (Overstaying a Visa; Legal/Illegal Entry)

 - Necessary Papers and Forms